Niobium monoxide

 Niobium monoxide is the inorganic compound with the formula NbO.
 It is a grey solid with metallic conductivity.

 Structure and electronic properties

 NbO adopts an unusual cubic structure, similar to the rock salt structure but with some missing atoms compared to it, so that both niobium and oxygen atoms have square planar coordination geometries.
 The niobium centers are arranged in octahedra, and there is a structural similarity to the octahedral niobium clusters in lower halides of niobium.
 In NbO the Nb–Nb bond length is 298 pm which compares to 285 pm in the metal.
 One study of the bonding concludes that strong and nearly covalent bonds exist between the metal centers.

 It is a superconductor with a transition temperature of 1.38 K. It is used in capacitors where a layer of Nb_{2}O_{5} is formed around NbO grains as the dielectric.

 Preparation

-NbO can be prepared by reduction of Nb_{2}O_{5} by H_{2}.
+NbO can be prepared by reduction of Nb_{2}O_{5} by hydrogen.
 More typically, it is prepared by comproportionation: